lytics/pathforajs/docs/docs/customization/css.md

 ## Key Class Names

 The outer most `<div>` of all Pathfora modules have the `pf-widget` class.
-For most modules this will be the the containing div surrounding the content, but for [modal](/layouts/modal.md) and [gate](/types/gate.md) modules this div will contain the full-screen overlay behind the module. `pf-widget` has a number of useful subclasses to help select modules by their settings from the javascript config.
+For most modules this will be the containing div surrounding the content, but for [modal](/layouts/modal.md) and [gate](/types/gate.md) modules this div will contain the full-screen overlay behind the module. `pf-widget` has a number of useful subclasses to help select modules by their settings from the javascript config.

 **Subclasses of `pf-widget`:**